 This isn’t a joke, that is actually how the Berlin Wall came down.
 Schabowski was on his way to a press conference and he hadn’t read the speech beforehand.

 In reality, they were just trying to allow East Germans below retirement age to visit the West without going through a lengthy justification process.

 Schabowski unintentionally ruined this plan and within hours East Berliners were outnumbering guards at the border demanding to be let through.
-Finally, at 11:30pm officials realised there was no fixing this mistake and began letting people through.
+Finally, at 11:30pm officials realized there was no fixing this mistake and began letting people through.
 The demolition of the Berlin Wall began later that night.

-The fall of the Berlin Wall symbolised the end of the Cold War.
+The fall of the Berlin Wall symbolized the end of the Cold War.
 Plus, it pretty much put an end to communism in Western Europe.
 This alone would have been significant, but did you also know that it helped end apartheid?

 Number Five: The Death of Ogedei Khan

 Forced home, five years passed before a new Khan ascended.
 By then there were many internal power struggles in the Mongolian Empire and the invasion of Western Europe, sort of just didn’t happen.

 So Ogedei chose a fairly inconvenient time to kick the bucket, stopping the Mongol Empire on its quest for world domination pretty much forever.

 It might be the only reason we’re not all speaking Mongolian right now.
 We have no way of knowing how far the Empire would have stretched, or for how long it would have survived.
 Ogedei chose a pretty terrible time to die from their point of view.